ddev/ddev/docs/content/users/basics/database_management.md

 **Other database explorers**: There are lots of alternatives for GUI database explorers:

 * macOS users love `ddev sequelpro`, which launches the free Sequelpro database browser.
-However, it's gotten little love in recent years, so ddev now supports TablePlus and SequelAce if they're installed. `ddev tableplus` and `ddev sequelace`.
+However, it's gotten little love in recent years, so DDEV now supports TablePlus and SequelAce if they're installed. `ddev tableplus` and `ddev sequelace`.
 * `ddev describe` tells you the URL for the built-in PHPMyAdmin database browser (Hint: It's `http://<yourproject>.ddev.site:8036`).
 * PHPStorm (and all JetBrains tools) have a nice database browser:
     * Choose a static `host_db_port` for your project.
 For example `host_db_port: 59002` (each project's db port should be different if you're running more than one project at a time). (`ddev start` to make it take effect)